josdejong/workerpool/README.md

 workerpool offers:

 - Extremely simple to use
-- Support for both server and node.js
+- Can be used in both browser and node.js environment
 - Dynamically offload functions to a worker
-- Invoke functions on a worker via an RPC interface
-- Running tasks can be killed
+- Workers are accessed via a proxy
 - Automatically restores crashed workers
-- Promise based API

 ## Usage